 There have been reports of shortages of various paper goods, hand sanitizers, some cleaning supplies, and bottled water.
 These will be alleviated over time.
 Do not panic, stocks will be replenished.
 Be open to swapping supplies with friends and relatives.

-- Stock up on supplies (non-perishable food, household supplies, pet supplies, etc.)
+- Stock up on supplies (non-perishable food, incontinence, household, supplies, pet supplies, etc.)

 - Utilize delivery services for medication, medical supplies, and other items to reduce the number of times needed to leave the home

 - Socially distance – Take everyday precautions to keep space between yourself and others